 The Board continues to focus on their governance responsibilities and I would like to thank them for their considerable efforts during the past year.
-We regularly monitor performance against our Strategic Plan and are well on track to achieving the goals and targets identified.
-Our Audit Committee and Risk Committee continue to provide sound support to the Board and together with the Corporate Governance Committee and the Salary and Structure Committee provide an excellent basis for the many governance issues the Board are required to consider.
+John Guilmartin retired from the Board in late 2017 after many years of excellent service to the Board and we thank him sincerely for such distinguished service.
+He was replaced by John Calleja who brings a wealth of financial and business acumen to the Board and has made a significant contribution during the short time he has been on the Board.
+We undertook a governance review of subcommittee Charters during the past year to ensure they are fit for purpose.
+Our Audit Committee and Risk Committee continue to provide sound support to the Board and together with the Corporate Governance Committee and the People and Culture Committee provide great support to the Board in meeting its governance obligations.

 A continued major strength of the GMCU is its management and staff and I congratulate them on an excellent year.
 We are indeed fortunate to have such a dedicated and talented team working to enhance the banking experience of our members, thank you.
+Recently René Deen resigned as the General Manager of the GMCU after fifteen years in the role and overall, an incredible 45 years of employment with the GMCU.
+This is a tremendous effort from René who through his expertise, work ethic and values has played an integral and leading role in making the GMCU the successful organisation it is today.
+Thank you René.

-The Board, Management and Staff continue to be excited by the future and we look forward to providing ongoing high quality and cost efficient products and services to our members.
+The Board of the GMCU is excited by the future and we look forward to providing ongoing high quality and cost efficient products and services to our members.
 The GMCU is an excellent organisation and I am very proud to be a part of it.

-Geoff Cobbledick
+Geoff Cobbledick Chair

-Chair